Making A Miniature Doll Shoe

 Thank you do much for joining me in this next tutorial.
 As I have mentioned before, when making miniatures, it is ALL about illusion.
 We all love tiny leather shoes, but often times no matter how thin the leather is, the shoe will look bulky or thick.
 The solution?
 I like to make my miniature doll shoes from polymer clay.
 You can make them in the flesh color and paint them.
 (I prefer this method) or you can use one of the many colors or Fimo or Sculpy and even mix your own colors if you don’t want to paint them.

 The reason I prefer the flesh color is that I can paint them to match or coordinate with a doll’s costume and my possibilities are endless.

-In this tutorial we will be creating an Edwardian style single strap high heel in Pearl White Sculpy Clay.
+In this tutorial we will be creating an Edwardian style single strap high heel in Pearl White Sculpey Clay.

-- Fimo or Sculpy Polymer Clay (color of your choice)
+- Fimo or Sculpey Polymer Clay (color of your choice)

 - Baby Powder

 - Ball Stylus

 - Needle Tool

 - Exacto Knife